skills/migrate-ado-repository/.github/steps/3-step.md

 ### ⌨️ (_Optional_) Activity: Clean Up Resources

-After completing the migration exercise, you may want to clean up the resources that were created during this lab.
+After completing the exercise, you may want to clean up the resources that were created during this lab.
 This step is optional but recommended for keeping your environments tidy.

 <details>
 <summary>🧹 Show cleanup steps</summary>